facultyai/dash-bootstrap-components/docs/components_page/components/popover.md

 ## Examples

 To use `Popover`, add it to your layout, and set the `target` argument to the `id` of the component you would like to attach the popover to.
+You can add content to the popover quickly by specifying `body=True`, or make use of the `PopoverBody` (see below for more details).

+{{example:components/popover/simple.py:popovers}}

+## Trigger Types

 The easiest way to trigger the popover is to specify the `trigger` property.
 This should be a string containing any of the following 4 values (space separated)

 *  `"click"`: toggles the popover when the target is clicked.
 *  `"focus"`: toggles the popover when the target receives focus